top of page

 What is a retainer fee?

-A retainer fee is an estimated amount the attorney or paralegal expects your case to cost you, based on the information provided at your consultation.
+A retainer fee is an estimated amount we expect your case to cost you, based on the information provided at your consultation.
 It is the minimum amount that must be paid in advance, before any work is completed on your behalf.
-Our hourly rates are billed to your retainer every time we work on your case.
+Our hourly rates are billed against your retainer every time we work on your case.

 How much will my retainer fee be?

-Your retainer fee is quoted at the time of your consultation, and is dependent on the case-style and expected work.
+Your retainer fee is quoted at the time of your consultation, and is dependent on the expected work and type of case.

 How can I pay my retainer fee?